 And you may recognize this photo of my Sophie in a typically dramatic moment!

 I lost Sophie at the end of November 2006, one of the four I lost during that 12-month span of losing all my oldest kitties, to a likely growth that had begun from a cutaneous horn growth that had been removed from above her right eye a few years previous but recurred, growing in her sinuses and throat, and impossible to find.
 When I talked on the phone Sophie always talked to me, perhaps thinking I was talking to her, and when I recorded the message on my answering machine people remarked about the cat talking in the background.
+I never realized that, and from them on I made sure Sophie was a part of each message recording as I changed devices and systems.
 I recorded the message on my voice mail in her last months, and it’s still there today, outdated for content, but I can’t bear the thought of losing that connection with Sophie.
 I still miss her, every day.

 Read more stories in my weekly Rescue Stories series

 and read about my Rescue Stories series.